 At Xentity, we love data and love to espouse its massive importance in the operations of companies and organizations everywhere.
 This time, our focus is on data supply chains and how they support the creation of data ecosystems for datasets, and we will tie the activities of some organizations back to the data ecosystem and supply chain.
-The express goal here being to once again demonstrate how data is practically everywhere in this day and age.
+The express goal here is to once again demonstrate how data is practically everywhere in this day and age.

-First, a couple important terms to go through.
+First, a couple of important terms to go through.
 The data supply chain is a lifecycle for data that propagates and procures data on behalf of corporations.
 Typically, the data supply chain consists of three parts:

-1) On the supply side, you create capture and collect data.
+1) On the supply side, you create capture, and collect data.

-2) Then during management and exchange, you enrich, curate, control and improve data.
+2) Then during management and exchange, you enrich, curate, control, and improve data.

-3) And on the demand side, you utilize, consume and leverage data.
+3) And on the demand side, you utilize, consume, and leverage data.

 For a visual example, check out the image below from EDUCBA.
 This visual puts the supply chain into 5 steps.
 However, you will also notice that steps 2-3 and 4-5 arguably fall into the 2nd and 3rd parts we explained.

 And Why Is It Important?

 Data ecosystems are a collection of infrastructure, analytics, and applications used to capture and analyze data.
 Data ecosystems provide companies with data that they rely on to understand their customers and to make better pricing, operations, and marketing decisions.
 We will be focusing on two types of datasets in particular: static and real-time datasets.
 Static data is data that does not change after being recorded.
 It is a fixed data set.
 By contrast, real-time datasets are dynamic forms of data that evolve in… real-time.